DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 make && pip install -e . --no-build-isolation
 </pre>

-[TACS](https://github.com/smdogroup/tacs) is a finite-element library for analysis and adjoint-based gradient evaluation
+[TACS](https://github.com/smdogroup/tacs) is a finite-element library for analysis and adjoint-based gradient evaluation.
+Here we use our custom TACS version to fix an aero-struct adjoint stall bug in recent TACS version.
+For more info about this bug, check [this issue](https://github.com/mdolab/dafoam/issues/1022).

 <pre>
 . $DAFOAM_ROOT_PATH/loadDAFoam.sh && \